She qualified as a doctor in India in 2005.

 Adeline went on to help provide 2,000 ambulances and other essential projects to improve emergency health care in the region of Tamil Nadu in Southern India.

-Though she enjoyed her work, she began to miss clinical practise and not many of the hospitals had emergency departments.
-Her degree was not an internationally recognised qualification and so she looked to taking her membership and fellowship exams in the UK.
+Though she enjoyed her work, she began to miss clinical practice and not many of the hospitals had emergency departments.
+She aspired to attain Membership and Fellowship from the Royal College of Emergency Medicine which landed her in Oxford in 2016.

 As a consultant, she is one of the 12 most senior doctors within the department.
-She oversees the treatment of around 150 patients per shift.
+She oversees the treatment of around 200 patients per day.

 Last year, it was announced that Blackpool Teaching Hospitals NHS Foundation Trust was to receive close to £13m to develop an “Emergency Village’’ as part of a national fund to upgrade NHS Services in England, subject to successful approval of the full business case.

-She said: “I am very proud to be a lead in the Emergency Village and Critical Care Development and that I am trusted to be part of something so important.
+She said: “I am delighted to be a lead in the Emergency Village and Critical Care Development and that I am trusted to be part of something so important.

 “The Emergency Village is not about the building, it is about creating a therapeutic environment for patients and staff.
-The main thing is about the patients’ journey and how quickly we identify their illness.”
+The main thing is about the patients’ journey and how quickly we identify their illness and treat them.”

 But there is also a strong message Adeline wants to convey and that is about visitors and behaviour.